neelriyer/neelriyer.github.io/_posts/2020-08-30-Cyclegan-Simpsonify.md

 Now we can train the model over a number of epochs.
 I've specified `10` epochs here.

 `model.optimize_parameters()` is where all the magic happens.
-It optimises the generators.
-Then it optimises the discriminators.
+It runs the loss functions, gets the gradients and updates the weights.
+By doing so it optimises the generators and the discriminators.

 The generator takes a horse and tries to generate a zebra.
 Then it runs the discriminator on the generated zebra and passes this generated zebra to the GAN loss function.
 It does the same thing for zebras.

 Then we compute the cycle consistency loss.
 So we take our fake zebra and try to turn it back into a horse.
 Then we compare this new horse to our original horse.
 We do the same for zebras.

 We analyse the combined loss which is comprised of the cycle consistency loss and the GAN loss.

-After calculating this loss function the model calculates the gradients and updates the weights.

 Let's train it!